 1. The first burn is the most important

-Believe it or not, candles have a “memory.”
+Did you know candles have a “memory?”
 The way you burn a candle the first time determines how the candle burns for the rest of its life!
 On the first burn, ensure you allow enough time (2-3 hours) to let the wax melt all the way to the edge of the container.
 If this doesn’t occur, something called “tunneling” can happen where a tunnel will essentially form, making it difficult for the wax around the wick to fully melt.
 At times, the tunnel can become too deep for the wick to “breathe,” and the candle will have trouble staying lit.

 This can be difficult to fully fix if this happens, but if it does, you can try these tricks: